Death of Heracles

 Heracles is depicted in the sky holding a club, his favourite weapon.
 Some people think that his 12 labours are represented by the 12 signs of the zodiac, but it is difficult to see the connection in some cases.

 Stars of Hercules

 Hercules is the fifth-largest constellation but is not particularly prominent.
-Alpha Herculis, a red giant star that varies from third to fourth magnitude, is called Rasalgethi, from the Arabic meaning ‘the kneeler’s head’, which is where Ptolemy said it lay.
-Beta and Delta Herculis are his right and left shoulders respectively and his left arm extends towards Lyra.
+Alpha Herculis, a red giant star that varies from third to fourth magnitude, is called Rasalgethi, from the Arabic meaning ‘the kneeler’s head’, which it marks.
+Beta and Delta Herculis, named Kornephoros and Sarin, are his right and left shoulders respectively and his left arm extends towards Lyra.
+The four stars Epsilon, Zeta, Eta, and Pi Herculis form a distinctive quadrilateral known as the Keystone that outlines his pelvis.
 In some depictions, such as by Johann Bayer, Hercules was imagined holding a branch from the apple tree of the Hesperides in his left hand.
 Johannes Hevelius, in his own atlas, replaced the apple branch with the three-headed monster Cerberus.
-The four stars Epsilon, Zeta, Eta and Pi Herculis form a distinctive quadrilateral known as the Keystone that outlines the pelvis of Hercules.

 At the heart of the celestial market was Alpha Herculis (Rasalgethi), known in China as Dizuo, representing the throne of the Emperor, the central authority.
 Next to Dizuo, a string of four stars in Hercules and Ophiuchus, including 60 Herculis, formed Huanze, representing one or more eunuchs serving the Emperor.
 Also nearby were Dou and Hu, containers for measuring liquid and grain respectively, symbolizing standard measures.
 Near the left wall of the celestial market were Bodu and Tusi, two pairs of stars in the region of 95 and 102 Herculis.
 Bodu represented a cloth merchant or draper, while Tusi was a butcher’s shop.